-9.8 Public inspection of agenda/Te tirotiro a te marea i te rārangi take
+9.8 Public inspection of agenda/ Te tirotiro a te marea i te rārangi take s.
+46A (1), LGOIMA.

-Any member of the public may, without payment of a fee, inspect, during normal office hours and within a period of at least 2 working days before a meeting, all agendas and associated reports circulated to members of the local authority and local and community boards relating to that meeting.
+Any member of the public may, without payment of a fee, inspect, during normal office hours and within a period of at least 2 working days before a meeting, all agendas and associated reports circulated to members of the community board relating to that meeting.
 The agenda: